Advertising and promotion requests

 As with any charitable endeavors, we strongly recommend that donors practice due diligence by researching organizations before making contributions.
 Sites like GuideStar provide nonprofit financial information.

 Q: Where can I find information and forms for the YMCA Department of Defense outreach initiative?

 A: Eligibility information for the Department of Defense Armed Services YMCA Military Outreach Initiative is available on the ASYMCA website.

 Q: Why are military retirees not eligible for services provided by Military OneSource?

 A: Military retirees and those service members discharged under honorable or general under honorable conditions are eligible for services provided by Military OneSource for up to 365 days after their retirement date, end of tour date, or discharge date.
-There are also programs to support veterans and military retirees available through the Veterans Administration and the retirement services program at military installations.
+There are also programs to support veterans and military retirees available through the Veterans Benefits Administration and the retirement services program at military installations.
 To locate contact information for a Retirement Services office near your location, visit the MilitaryINSTALLATIONS website.

 Q: Why is the Coast Guard not listed as a branch of the service on Military OneSource?